nopnop2002/esp-idf-ssd1306/HowToUseOtherDevice/README.md

 # How to use other i2c devive at same time
+I received a question about using an SSD1306 and other i2c devices at the same time.
+Therefore, I will record the survey results here.
 If you want to use SSD1306 and other i2c devices at the same time, please follow the guide below.

 ## Case 1